L3ad Solutions

 Takeaway

-Worth trying: List your site's three busiest days last year (or estimate).
-Check your hosting provider's specs for concurrent users and bandwidth.
-If there's any doubt, schedule a conversation with their support team about your traffic pattern—most reputable hosts will be honest about whether their plan fits.
+List your site's three busiest days last year, or estimate them.
+Check your host's specs for concurrent users and bandwidth against that.
+If there's any doubt, ask their support whether your plan fits your traffic pattern, most reputable hosts will tell you honestly.

 what is web hosting and which do i need